Apple Vision Pro App of the Year 2025

 I take people places they can't reach.

 Filmmaker.
 Creator of Explore POV, Apple Vision Pro App of the Year 2025.
 Building immersive video for healthcare, education, and conservation.
-Featured on CBS News.

 James Hustler / Christchurch, New Zealand